 We aim to have a minimum of 2 FAW qualified staff on site during normal school hours to care for employees, students and/or visitors in case they are injured.
 In deciding upon the number of trained first aiders we have considered the nature of our site, activities undertaken, the number of staff, and the location of the school.

-First aid provision is available during the school's main operational hours from Student Services (8.45am until 3pm).
-Additional provision is available from Reception during the hours 8am until 4pm.
+First aid provision is available during the school's main operational hours from Reception (8:30am until 4:30pm.)